run2bizdocs/documentation/en-us/docs/4biz-helium/processes/portfolio-and-catalog/use/configure-services-attributes.md

 ### Applications

-Link the applications that will be used to run the service
+!!! tip " "

+    All aplicattions that sustain or runs linked with service

 | Function                      | Description     |
 |-------------------------------|-----------------|
 | Link Application              | Search / Link   |